jdmota/quasejs/packages/cli/README.md

+# @quase/cli

 ## About

 A simple cli helper.

-Based and adapted from [meow](https://github.com/sindresorhus/meow), and includes [update-notifier](https://github.com/yeoman/update-notifier), plus some extensions:
+Based and adapted from [meow](https://github.com/sindresorhus/meow), and includes [update-notifier](https://github.com/yeoman/update-notifier), plus some features:

-- We change the update message if Yarn is detected.
+- We change the update notifier message if Yarn is detected.
 - Passing a `configFiles` value automates the requiring of a config file.
 The user will be able to override the default using `--config=another-file.js`.
 - Passing a `configKey` value automates the requiring of a config object from the `package.json` file, if a config file is not available.
+- Support for `@quase/config-validate`'s schema and defaults application.

 ## Usage example